Lehigh University physician suspended over harassment suit

 “We take seriously any allegations of harassment, and are committed to creating an environment that is safe and welcoming,” the statement said.

-Feit said Lehigh failed to hold Novak accountable after she and at least two other health workers lodged multiple about him to health center supervisors and the human resources department.
+Feit said Lehigh failed to hold Novak accountable after she and at least two other health workers lodged multiple complaints about him to health center supervisors and the human resources department.

 Her co-workers, she said, had warned her about Novak when she joined Lehigh in 2008, saying he would often become sexually inappropriate toward new female staff members.